abarat256/Clustering/README.md

 Datasets used : Aggregation, Compound, R15, Jain, Path-based, Spiral, D31 All these datasets are available online for educational use.
 Note: Permission might be required to access them.
-For plots I have used Weka
+For plots(.arff files) I have used Weka

 1 Clustering
 ------------------